 • Nurses and managers available 24 hours a day / 7 days a week

-As a Clinical Nurse 2 with Penn Home Infusion Therapy (PHIT-PA), you will be providing care for patients in their homes, at every stage of the adult lifespan in New Jersey and the surrounding counties.
+As a Clinical Nurse 2 with Penn Home Infusion Therapy (PHIT-PA), you will be providing care for patients in their homes, at every stage of the adult lifespan in South West Philadelphia.
 Incumbent is responsible for managing sophisticated, high-tech and high compassion therapies which include the most recent oncology standards.
 Tasks may involve pain and symptom management, initiating new protocols for cardiology, and/or applying antibiotic, anticoagulant, hydration and total parental (TPN) therapies for patients who have severe illnesses.
 Additionally, incumbent is responsible for practicing within the home care regulations and reimbursement criteria.
 Our home care and home infusion nurses are specially trained and certified to administer all infusion therapies in the home.
 Our nurses are all able to maintain PICC (Peripherally Inserted Center Catheter) lines and to work with central venous access devices.

 • Infusion therapy available through Penn Medicine at Home includes: IV antibiotics, Biologics, Chemotherapy, Nutrition, Hemophilic Therapies (Factor), Immune Globulin, Milrinone and Steroids.